 “Do I really have to?”
 Yes, you do.
 It's a critical part of repairing relationships and fixing things after making mistakes at work.
 If apologies are in order, make them quickly and sincerely.
 Apologizing is never fun, but it is a critical part of repairing working relationships.
-I understand that sometimes making an apology requires you to step over your pride, and that making a public apology can be intimidating.
+I understand that sometimes making an apology requires you to put aside your pride and that making a public apology can be intimidating.
 Do it anyway.

-A wrong-footed apology has a way of making the situation worse, so I recommend giving it some thought before you go into the conversation.
-Make it thoughtful and short.
-Begin with an attitude of sincerity (most bosses can spot a phony apology a mile away).
+An insincere apology has a way of making the situation worse, so I recommend giving it some thought before you go into the conversation.
+Make it thoughtful and short and begin with an attitude of sincerity (most bosses can spot a phony apology a mile away).

 “I am sorry that I lost my temper during the client meeting.
 What I said was unprofessional and could cost our team the client relationship.
 I was wrong to speak like that.
 I will work on keeping my cool in stressful situations.
 Would you like me to call the client and offer her an apology?”

-As you can see from the examples, sometimes words alone won't undo the wrong.
-You may have to step in and fix the mistake.
+As you can see from the examples, sometimes words alone won't undo the mistake.
+You may have to step in and fix it.
 That can mean putting in extra hours to re-do the work or catch up to a deadline.
 Come prepared with a solution and an assurance that you will do everything to not let this happen again.
 If you are going to need help from other team members, make that clear and propose a plan.

-It can be helpful to look at your misstep (or a series of them) in search of a pattern.
+It can be helpful to look at your missteps in search of a pattern.
 What caused you to make mistakes at work and what can you manage better?
 Perhaps you discover that you tend to lash out at criticism.
 Maybe your temper grows short in stressful meetings.
 Maybe you need a better system of reminders for managing deadlines.
-Or perhaps you have a history of accepting additional assignments to the point where you could not possibly manage the extra workload, leading to mistakes, missed deadlines and disappointed project managers.
+Or maybe you have a history of accepting additional assignments to the point where you could not possibly manage the extra workload, leading to mistakes, missed deadlines, and disappointed project managers.

 Look at the big picture to identify recurring habits that can be changed for better outcomes in the future.
 The fix could be as easy as having a snack before big meetings to better manage your energy and attention levels, or it could involve more work around self-control in situations where you feel judged.

-Taking your mistake seriously and learning from it is one thing — but pitching a tent in “woe-be-me” land is not likely to be constructive.
-Do the next thing that must be done, and remember my favorite definition of compassion: right action at the right time.
+Taking your mistake seriously and learning from it is one thing — but pitching a tent in “woe-is-me” land is not likely to be constructive.
+Do the next thing that must be done and remember my favorite definition of compassion: right action at the right time.
 Resolve to do better in the future and move on.

-Beyond following email and Internet etiquette, approach every day at work as an opportunity to nurture your personal brand.
+Beyond following email and internet etiquette, approach every day at work as an opportunity to nurture your personal brand.
 There is no such thing as a “small project” or an “unimportant conference call with a client.”
-Treat every task and every conversation like it matters, because it does.
-Your professional reputation is certainly highlighted by big accomplishments and milestones, but its core is made up of mundane daily tasks.
-Don't under-estimate their importance.
+Treat every task and every conversation like it matters because it does.
+Your professional reputation is certainly highlighted by big accomplishments and milestones, but its core is made up of the mundane daily tasks.
+Don't underestimate their importance.